Found us from search engine?

 Doing this, You’ll discover gaps in their marketing and this will open opportunities for you.

 I highly recommend you to use this Content Intelligence by BiQ to analyze your content!

-What you will need are just the content’s URL and keyword.
+What you will need is just the content’s keyword and URL.
 Then, you can immediately see its performance at a glance.

 Another feature that you don’t want to miss in this content tool is the line-by-line analysis.
 It will analyze each and every paragraph and tell you their relevancy, type of sentiment, and readability.